Cescualito/UCT_DCHS_PhD/README.md

 > To examine whether the relationship between HIV exposure, peripheral blood biomarker levels, neurometabolite levels, and white matter microstructure measurements in children who are HEU from 6 weeks to 6 years of age (combined) predict neurodevelopmental outcomes in this group.

 > To assess a potential mediating effect of peripheral blood biomarker levels, neurometabolite levels, and/or white matter microstructure measurements, in the cause-effect relationship between HIV exposure and neurodevelopmental outcomes in children who are HEU, from 6 weeks to 6 years of age.

-## Open Science Framework

-This PhD project has been registered in OSF under the identifier: DOI 10.17605/OSF.IO/SN6Y9